We’re putting together details for summer 2025 and look forward to sharing soon! Registration opens January 8th!

 Costume Designer/Director

-Katie Curry is in her eleventh year as costume designer and shop manager at Concordia College in Moorhead, Minnesota.
+Katie Curry is in her twelfth year as costume designer and shop manager at Concordia College in Moorhead, Minnesota and her second year as the costume director for Trollwood.
 After graduating from Berry College in Rome, Georgia, she worked at the Georgia Shakespeare Festival in Atlanta, Theatre by the Sea (RI), the Ocean State Theatre Company (RI), Coastal Carolina University (SC), the University of Minnesota Morris, and The Black Hills Playhouse (SD) to name a few.
-Locally, Katie has designed for Theatre B and the Fargo Moorhead Community Theatre and been the costume shop manager at the Trollwood Performing Arts School.
+Locally, Katie has designed for Theatre B and the Fargo Moorhead Community Theatre.

 JULIA JONES